WeekendWar/Fast-RTPS/doc/dds-core-xtypes/README.md

 node.type() // related type
 node.deep() // nested deep
-node.parent() // parent node in the data tree node.access().index() // index used for access from parent to this node node.access().member() // member used for access from parent to this node
+node.parent() // parent node in the data tree node.from_index() // index used when accessed from parent to this node node.from_member() // member used when accessed from parent to this node
 ```
 Note: `node.data()` will return a `ReadableDynamicDataRef` or a `WritableDynamicDataRef` depending of the node type.